Gerbs2193/pands-project/README.md

 ### Histograms-of-the-variables:

 The histograms I generated provide an easy visualisation of the distribution of the variables.
 Here, it shows how often certain sizes appear in the dataset.
 By looking at the shape of the histograms it becomes possible to see the patterns and characteristics.
 Looking at the bell-shaped distribution for sepal length and width, for example - seems to show that most of the flowers have similar sizes in these dimensions.
 On the other hand though, the two peaks in the histograms of petal length and width shows the existence of distinct groups or clusters within the dataset.
 This - to me - means that some flowers have shorter and narrower petals, while others have longer and wider ones.
 Also, just by looking closely at the hists you can gain some valuable insights into the range and variation of sizes in different attributes of the Iris flowers.
 For example; Size range, shape and distribution, outliers to name but three.
 For the range of sizes - sepal length ranges from about 4.3 to 7.9 centimeters whereas petal width ranges from around 0.1 to 2.5 centimeters.
-Just by understanding and noting these ranges, it becomes possible us more easily grasp the diversity and variability of the Iris flowers' attributes.
+Just by understanding and noting these ranges, it becomes possible to more easily grasp the diversity and variability of the Iris flowers' attributes.
 ### Sources used to achieve the histograms
 - https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/.
 This showed me how to format the code for each variable, what the output should look like.
 What I wanted to do was change it to output to a single text file, rather than 4 separate ones.
 It was also excellent for reading up on the summary variable descriptions - which I used it for and the box plots - which I didn't understand how to get to work so I didn't care to include it.
-- https://www.nickmccullum.com/python-visualization/histogram/ - I was mostly familair with how to create histograms from the plot.py tank but regardless, used this source to go over it again.
+- https://www.nickmccullum.com/python-visualization/histogram/ - I was mostly familiar with how to create histograms from the plot.py tank but regardless, used this source to go over it again.

 ### Scatter plots of variable comparisons: